inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

    |Unstable CVS|
    |Other|

-2. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'actively transferring'
+2. if the latest 'mobilisation achieved' reading is 4, 5 or 6 then label patient as 'actively transferring'.
+Bed it to be blue filled.
-3.  if the latest 'mobilisation achieved' reading is 7 or 8, then label patient as 'walking with assistance'
+3.  if the latest 'mobilisation achieved' reading is 7 or 8, then label patient as 'walking with assistance'.
+Bed is to be amber filled.
-4.   if the latest 'mobilisation achieved' reading is 9  or 10, then  label patient as 'walking independently'
+4.   if the latest 'mobilisation achieved' reading is 9  or 10, then  label patient as 'walking independently'.
+Bed is to be green filled.
-5. If 'mobilisation achieved' has not been completed since 00:00 today, then label patient as 'missing'
+5. If 'mobilisation achieved' has not been completed since 00:00 today, then label patient as 'missing'.
+Bed has a dashed red outline.
 6. If none of the rules matched then label the patient as 'fallthrough'

 DOCUMENTATION COMPLIANCE FLOORPLAN